 Swoffers offers more advice to more landlords each year than any other local agent.

-- If your property has oil central heating, ensure that the oil tank is full at the commencement of the tenancy.
-The tenants are then required to leave it full when they vacate.
+- If your property has oil central heating, ensure the tank is full at the commencement of the tenancy.
+Please also ensure that tenants will be able to check how much oil is in the tank (ie either a working gauge on the tank or an Oil Watchman) as they are required to leave it full when they vacate.

 - You are responsible for payment of the Tax on Rateable Value and you will need to contact the Cadastre Committee with your address.

 - Landlords are responsible for buildings insurance and will need to inform your insurance company that your property will be tenanted.

 - It is the tenant’s responsibility to insure their personal belongings.